akarsh/TUPJNOSQL17/PITCHME.md

 # Blog application
 - It is created using Node.js, HTML5 and CSS 3.
 - Features:
-  - Create a Blog post
+  - Create a Blog post.
-  - Modify contents of Blog post
+  - Modify contents of Blog post.
-  - User accounts i.e. author, admin
+  - User accounts i.e. author, admin.

 ---